Blotch3D/Blotch3D/readme.md

 local' flag is set.

 You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
-The MonoGame "pipeline manager" is used to make this conversion.
-The executable is MGCB.exe (\...or similar, for other platforms).
+The MonoGame content manager (pipeline tool) is used to make this conversion.
 This is the reason the Monogame SDK must be installed rather than the NuGet package, which does not include the pipeline manager.

 The Blotch3D project is already set up with the pipeline manager to convert the several primitive models to XNB files when Blotch3D is built.
-You can double-click "Content.mgcb" in the Blotch3D project to run the pipeline manager and add more standard files and resources and to convert to XNB outside of the build process. (see 'Quick Start for Windows' if you are using Visual Studio 2019).
+You can double-click "Content.mgcb" in the Blotch3D project (but see 'Quick Start for Windows' if you are using Visual Studio 2019) to run the pipeline manager and add more standard files and resources and to convert to XNB outside of the build process.
 You can also copy an XNB file to a project's output folder, where the program can load it.

 When you create a new MonoGame project with the wizard, it sets up a